courros/hnco/README.md

 The library only handles fixed-sized bit vectors.
 Size is set at runtime.

-The library code is not thread-safe.
-However, there is no dynamic memory allocation with `new` in the library.

-The code does not take advantage of multicore architectures or GPUs.
-Evaluating a population of bit vectors could benefit from such architectures.

 The scripts do not run `hnco` in parallel although a map/reduce strategy can clearly be applied.
 However, it is possible to split a `plan.json` in two or four and run the simulation in parallel.